Reporting of State Debts and Hold Offset Procedures (APS 028)

 The Comptroller’s office is authorized to offset state payments against a person’s state debt, and must also issue a payment, referred to as an overage, to the person for any remaining amounts after an offset.
 The Offset Process describes these procedures.

 Note: Internal Revenue Service (IRS) tax levies and federal bankruptcy laws present unique issues.
-Payments payable to the IRS or a bankruptcy court or trustee may not qualify for state offsets unless authorized by a federal agency.
+Payments payable to the IRS or a bankruptcy court or trustee might not qualify for state offsets unless authorized by a federal agency.
 Matters involving IRS tax levies or bankruptcies should be reviewed by the agency’s legal counsel to determine the priority of the levies or liens.

 Multiple State Debts